-The individual struggles from dawn to eve, from his first appearance in this world, to the time he goes out of it, with the problems and difficulties of each day; sometimes he triumphs, often he fails-but always he learns, whether gaining or losing apparently in the fight, and all of these experiences serve him as stepping-stones to his immortality.
-It is in this way, indeed that he builds his future.
+from his first appearance in this world to the time he goes out of it, with the problems and difficulties of each day; sometimes he triumphs, often he fails-but always he learns, whether gaining or apparently losing in the fight, and all of these experiences serve him as stepping-stones to his immortality.
+It is in this way, indeed, that he builds his future.